- 3 Wood vs 3 Hybrid: Differences

 When to Use a 3 Wood and 3 Hybrid

 Of the two, a 3 hybrid is the most versatile.
 You can use it on any swing where you need good penetration — the head shape is designed to be able to cut through grass and dirt.
-A 3 hybrid allows you to hit approach shots every time confidently.
+This is especially useful to high-handicappers who may struggle to hit fairways at first.
+A 3 hybrid allows you to hit approach shots from almost any lie every time confidently.

 The 3 wood, on the other hand, is more specialized.
 It works well on grassless surfaces and for punch shots, but it’s perhaps most commonly used off of the tee.
 This is because an extra bit of elevation makes a 3 wood far easier to hit — a 3 hybrid is a poor choice here.

 Should I Carry a 3 Wood, a 3 Hybrid, or Both?

 - At the other end of the spectrum, we see plenty of pros carrying a 3 wood.
-The two most recent winners of events at the PGA Tour Jon Rahm and Scottie Scheffler carry one, for example.
+The two PGA Tour stars that come to mind are Jon Rahm and Scottie Scheffler, for example.

 Of course, some people may want to carry both.
 Ultimately, these clubs don’t have much overlap in utility, so they bring different benefits to your game.